noir-lang/noir/docs/docs/introduction.md

 ## Zk.money

 Our first product is [zk.money](https://zk.money), a private transfer protocol built on Aztec.
-Since launch, zk.money has had over 20,000 registered users, 225,000+ transactions, and $35 million in total deposits, all while being 96% cheaper than existing private transfer protocols.
+Since launch, zk.money has had over 75,000 registered users, 225,000+ transactions, and over $80 million in total transactions, all while being 96% cheaper than existing private transfer protocols.

 You can view some of the latest statistics on the [block explorer](https://explorer.aztec.network/) and on [Dune Analytics](https://dune.com/flashback/Aztec-2).